wagtail/wagtail/docs/getting_started/tutorial.rst

 URL of the blog this post is a part of.

-Now create a few blog posts as children of ``BlogIndexPage.`` Be sure to select type "BlogPage" when creating your posts.
+Now create a few blog posts as children of ``BlogIndexPage.`` Be sure to select type "Blog Page" when creating your posts.

 .. figure:: ../_static/images/tutorial/tutorial_4a.png
    :alt: Create blog post as child of BlogIndex